jorondo1/misc_scripts/init_ip34.md

 	ssh username@ip34.ccs.usherbrooke.ca

 Once you are logged in,
-[!NOTE]
 > *YOU MUST* run the following command, *EACH AND EVERY TIME* you log in.

 	newgrp def-ilafores

-Otherwise, any file you create will only be readable and writable by you. *Do not add the newgrp command to your bashrc, tempting as it may be*
+Otherwise, any file you create will only be readable and writable by you. *Do not add the newgrp command to your bashrc, tempting as it may be.*

 ## 3. Initial setup (ip34)
 _You'll only need to do this once, ever._ It will add a few lines to your `.bashrc` file, which is executed every time you login. _Warning_ : each command with `>>` will append something to the .bashrc file.
 If you do them multiple times, you'll be adding multiple lines to it.